 Caledonia's potable water is supplied through an agreement with the City of Hamilton.
-The maximum day demand of the Caledonia/Cayuga water system is currently at 35% of the permitted max day volume under the Hamilton/Caledonia Water Servicing Agreement.
-Based on planning values identified within this report, potable water supply for Caledonia is not considered a limiting factor to development.
-Both water and wastewater treatment capacity are adequate to meet all of the developments being allocated.
+The maximum day demand of the Caledonia/Cayuga water system is currently at 38% of the permitted maximum day volume under the Hamilton/Caledonia Water Servicing Agreement.
+Based on planning values identified within this report, available potable water supply for Caledonia is sufficient for meeting all of the approved developments water demands.
+Haldimand County will near its current water taking limit with the City of Hamilton around 2036.
+The City of Hamilton is aware of this, and there are no known challenges with increasing the limit within the agreement.